luci/luci-go/logdog/README.md

 The Collector instance is fully command-line compatible.
-Its [entry point script](server/cmd/logdog_collector/run.sh) uses Google Compute Engine metadata to populate the command line in a production enviornment:
+Its [entry point script](server/cmd/logdog_collector/run.sh) uses Google Compute Engine metadata to populate the command line in a production environment:

 * `logdog_collector_log_level`, an optional `-log-level` flag value.